Learning and Curriculum at Clerkenwell

 Inspiring Trips & Stimulating In-School Visitors

 We value the experiences that pupils can gain outside of the classroom and so all of our year groups go on half-termly educational visits - these broaden horizons and get everyone excited about their topics, often leading to a lot of enthusiastic and high quality writing about their experiences on the pupils' return!
 Sometimes we let the experts or the outside world come to us; we will buy in a professional drama group for example to bring to life a historical period to help the pupils imagine themselves into another world.

-We are fortunate enough to have marvellous gardens in our school.
-The gardening club takes great care to look after all of the plants around our school so our gardens always look beautiful.
-We have a roof-top garden which provides an oasis of calm where children can learn outside of the classroom.
-Children can visit the raised garden beds to learn about how our food is grown and how to make healthy food choices.
-The roof-top garden also provides our children with rich opportunities to learn about life-cycles, the seasons and how plants grow.
+We are fortunate enough to have some beautiful garden spaces in our school.
+The 'Green Team' takes great care to look after all of the plants around our school.
+We have a new roof-top garden which provides an oasis of calm where children can learn outside of the classroom.
+We also have a variety of raised garden beds which we use to learn about how our food is grown and how to make healthy food choices.
+The roof-top garden and Victorian garden also provide our children with rich opportunities to learn about habitats, life-cycles, the seasons and how plants grow.
 The gardens are a great resource for learning in other areas of the curriculum and children can be found in them for art lessons, science lessons and as an inspiration for writing amongst other uses including observing our local wildlife and enjoying a calm outdoor environment.